Ast3roidPotato/p3padPKM/2022-2023 Sophomore/MA276 Intro To Proofs/Textbook Notes/Ch3.md

+The third given had to be the culprit, because it was the only given in our new setup that wasn't in the initial list of assumptions.
+That seems to make sense.

 2. What is the difference between existential instantiation and universal instantiation?
 How do we see this difference manifest in proofs?